matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Implementing Lazy Loading**

-- Choose which module should be lazy loaded
+- Choose which module should be lazy loaded.
-- For each of these modules, remove any import statements for those modules from anywhere else in your project
+- For each of these modules, remove any import statements for those modules from anywhere else in your project.
-- In the AppRoutingModule, define a Route in the 'routes' array to specify when to load up that module
+- In the AppRoutingModule, define a Route in the 'routes' array to specify when to load up that module.
-- In your loaded module's Routing file, edit the 'path' of each route to be relative to the path you specified in the 'AppRoutingModule'
+- In your loaded module's Routing file, edit the 'path' of each route to be relative to the path you specified in the 'AppRoutingModule'.

 ![Lazy Loading](images/lazy-loading.png "Lazy Loading")